Project Space Residency FAQs

 A 250-500 word proposal that describes your artistic practice and the project you will work on at VSW.

-Samples of recent works made within the past 3 years in the form of still images, PDFs of books, moving image pieces, documentation of installations or writing samples where applicable to the work.
+Samples of recent works made within the past 3 years in the form of still images, moving image pieces and documentation of installations where applicable to the work.

 A bio of no more than 100 words with a website link.